Dr. Marian Lazarus: 28 in the last six months.

 Dr. Marian Lazarus: He ate dinner.
 Protein, carbohydrates... more carbohydrates.
 He didn't eat his vegetables.

 Lazarus: Don't misconstrue this.
 I'm not displaying character.
 Just temporary insanity.

 Bellows: [voice] This is Bellows.
-You got the men you want and it wasn't easy.
+I got the men you want and it wasn't easy or cheap.
 My people are very unhappy.
 This could cause trouble for us on all of the other mining operations.
-If the company got wind of what is going down there, they could clamp down like a vice.
+If the company got wind of what is going on down there, they could clamp down like a vice.
 They can't afford to lose their franchise.
 That could put my people out of business, and my people like being in business.

 Station Manager Sheppard: Tell them not to worry.
 How good are the men?

 Bellows: [voice] The best.
 They are the best two I could hire.
 They already left on the shuttle and they'll be arriving on Sunday.

 Station Manager Sheppard: Are they bringing their own weapons?

 Station Manager Sheppard: The target is O'Neil.
 Marshall W.T.
 O'Neil.

 Bellows: [voice] Jesus, you'd better not mess this up.